Chessforeva/Cpp4chess/ChessMagicGen/README.md

 Other:
-pawnmagicgen.exe	- some magics for pawns too pawnMagicGen.c		- with source
+pawnmagicgen.exe	- some magics for pawns too (bugfix v.03.2024)
+pawnMagicGen.c		- with source
 pawnSample1.c		- and how to use it